python-gitlab/python-gitlab/docs/cli.rst

 These options must be defined before the mandatory arguments.

 ``--verbose``, ``-v``
     Outputs detail about retrieved objects.
+Available for legacy (default) output only.

 ``--config-file``, ``-c``
     Path to a configuration file.